 What could the course lead to in higher education or careers?

 If you wish to get a job straight from college you might work in the film visual effects industry, animation, graphic or 3D design.
-If you decide to go to university you could take a degree or HND in a variety of media related courses.

 Are there any costs involved?